Superelliptic curves with large Galois images

 \begin{proof} We have $M^TBM=\chi(M)B$, where $B$ represents $\langle,\rangle$ with respect to some basis.
 Using this we obtain the following:

 The determinant of $M$ is equal to $\chi(M)^g$ \cite[Lemma 2.4.5]{KleidmanLiebeck}, so the result follows. \end{proof}

-When necessary we shall write a subscript on the determinant map $\det_{\ell^i}$ to emphasise the determinant is being taken with the underlying vector space viewed over $\Fli$. \end{subsection} \begin{subsection}{Centralisers in the symplectic group} In the introduction, we saw the automorphism $[\zeta_r]$ of $J$ preserves the Weil pairing and commutes with the action of the Galois group $\GQr$.
-In \S \ref{section_lambda_adic_reps}, we defined subrepresentations
+When necessary we shall write a subscript on the determinant map $\det_{\ell^i}$ to emphasise the determinant is being taken with the underlying vector space viewed over $\Fli$. \end{subsection} \begin{subsection}{Centralisers in the symplectic group} In the next subsection, we will see that the automorphism $[\zeta_r]$ of $J$ preserves the Weil pairing and commutes with the action of the Galois group $\GQr$.
+Recall that in \S \ref{section_lambda_adic_reps}, we defined subrepresentations

 in order to help study the representation attached to the $\ell$-torsion